go-ego/riot/README.md

 ## License

-Riot is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), base on [wukong](https://github.com/huichen/wukong).
+Riot is primarily distributed under the terms of the Apache License (Version 2.0), base on [wukong](https://github.com/huichen/wukong).